openapi-generators/openapi-python-client/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Report a bug
-about: Create a report to help us improve
+about: Missing OpenAPI functionality are feature requests, not bugs!
 title: ''
 labels: bug
 assignees: ''